 California boasts of AB32 as the “first-in-the-world comprehensive program of regulatory and market mechanisms to achieve quantifiable and cost-effective reductions of GHG emissions.”
 AB32 requires mandatory reporting and verification of greenhouse gas emissions of cement plants, the electricity sector, co-generation plants, petroleum refineries, hydrogen plants, and general stationary combustion facilities operating in California.

 The Air Resources Board, a department of the California Environmental Protection Agency, is already implementing the AB32 mandatory GHG reporting regulation.
 The regulation was approved by the ARB in December 2007 and has become effective starting December 2, 2008.

-ISO/IEC 17025:2005-accredited radiocarbon dating lab Beta Analytic not only caters to the archaeology industry but also provides ASTM D6866 testing to various industries with high carbon dioxide emission levels.
+ISO/IEC 17025:2005-accredited laboratory Beta Analytic provides ASTM D6866 testing to various industries with high carbon dioxide emission levels.
 The lab is located in Miami, Florida.
 Beta Analytic also accepts sample submissions in its various facilities around the world, including London (UK), Nagoya (Japan), Beijing (China), Taipei (Taiwan), Seoul (South Korea) and São Paulo (Brazil).